OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/how-use-team-lead.md

 ## Check the technical debt of your team apps

-The Apps canvas gives you an overview of all the apps on your infrastructure.
+The Apps page gives you an overview of all the apps on your infrastructure.

 To only see apps from your team, select your team from the **Team** dropdown.